gerwitz/hgc-v12/src/writing/2010/2010-01-31-if-it-must-be-paper.md

 ---
-title: If it must be paper...
+title: "If It Must Be Paper…"
 abstract: The recent boarding pass redesign meme fails to actually redesign.
 categories:
 - work